My Island Flower wall hanging is my first project as an ambassador for Island Batik.

 Island Flower Wall Hanging

-I had fun working with this beautiful group of batiks that I received from Island Batik called Berry Christmas.
+I had fun working with this beautiful group of batiks that I received from Island Batik called Berry Christmas but any red and green fabrics would work for this wall-hanging.

-If you missed my post about it you can read it here.
+If you missed my post about it you can read about it here.

 Here it is with the quilting all done in the center and also on the red and green blocks.